misiektoja/spotify_monitor/docs/installation.md

 docker compose run --rm --pull=always spotify_monitor --setup
 ```

-The `--pull=always` flag pulls the current image first, so no separate `docker compose pull` is needed during onboarding.
-On a native Linux container engine, export the UID and GID shown above in the same terminal before you run setup.
-See [Setup & First Run](setup-and-first-run.md#new-here-run-the-setup-wizard) for the wizard walkthrough.
+On native Linux, set the UID and GID above in the same terminal before setup.
+Continue with [Setup & First Run](setup-and-first-run.md#new-here-run-the-setup-wizard).

 <a id="build-docker-locally"></a>
 ### Build the Docker Image Locally